 Subordinating conjunction introducing dependent clause

 A comma should not be placed before “so” when “so” is used as a subordinating conjunction to imply a result or a purpose.
-In these cases, “so” usually introduces a dependent clause, which expresses an incomplete thought and can’t stand by itself as an independent sentence.
-Here are a few examples:
+This is shown in the examples below:

 All sentences introduce the purpose of the action taken in the first part of the sentence with “so”.
 As it introduces a dependent clause and refers to a subordinating conjunction, a comma is not necessary.